Lukaszpg/PD2-Sanctuary-of-Exile/README.md

 ## Known bugs

-- Eternal Coin does not have a name in the inventory
-    - No known solution for now
 - Making corrupted items sacred can sometimes crash the game
     - No know solution for now.
 Make item's sacred before corrupting
 - Using catalyst shard on a map before chiseling it will make map unable to be chiseled